bacebu4/eslint-plugin-aaa-comments/README.md

 # eslint-plugin-aaa-comments

-This plugin provide rule for enforcing AAA (Arrange Act Assert) comments in unit tests.
+This plugin provide rule for enforcing AAA (Arrange Act Assert) comments **or** enforces you to organize your `it` cases into 3 sections without enforcing comments in unit tests.

 For the motivation refer to [Making Better Unit Tests: part 1, the AAA pattern](https://freecontent.manning.com/making-better-unit-tests-part-1-the-aaa-pattern/).

 ## Installation